soniah/blog/content/posts/2009-02-03-openssh-server-for-windows.md

 tags:
   - Ssh
 ---
-I&#8217;ve used [putty.exe][1] for doing ssh client work on Windows machines for years.
+I've used [putty.exe][1] for doing ssh client work on Windows machines for years.

 <!--more-->

-But I always thought that any Windows ssh servers were commercial, so when I&#8217;ve really had to have Windows ssh access I&#8217;ve setup [Cygwin][2].
+But I always thought that any Windows ssh servers were commercial, so when I've really had to have Windows ssh access I've setup [Cygwin][2].

-But here&#8217;s a free (as in speech and beer) .exe that installs just an ssh server -- [sshwindows][3].
-Probably been around forever, but since I use Windows so little nowadays I&#8217;ve haven&#8217;t heard about it until now.
+But here's a free (as in speech and beer) .exe that installs just an ssh server -- [sshwindows][3].
+Probably been around forever, but since I use Windows so little nowadays I've haven't heard about it until now.

-Of course the nice thing about this coming from the [OpenSSH project][4] is that Mi¢ro$oft haven&#8217;t been able to get their [grubby little fingers into the protocol and pervert it][5] (an old conspiracy theory, I know).
+Of course the nice thing about this coming from the [OpenSSH project][4] is that Mi¢ro$oft haven't been able to get their [grubby little fingers into the protocol and pervert it][5] (an old conspiracy theory, I know).

  [1]: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html
  [2]: http://www.cygwin.com/